Standalone datasets

 • Related Articles

-The original version of this document is located at https://docs.qfield.org/how-to/outside-layers Shared local datasets It is possible to use a layer which is stored outside the project folder.
-This is useful if a basemap is used in more than one ...
+The original version of this document is located at https://docs.qfield.org/how-to/advanced-how-tos/shared-datasets Shared datasets It is possible to use layers stored in a single location — referred to as a “localized data path” — across multiple ...

 • Project selection